Carmen Farala

-Carmen Farala is the stage name of Daniel Mora Rojas, a Spanish drag performer best known for winning the first season of Drag Race España.
+Carmen Farala is the stage name of Daniel Mora Rojas (born November 4, 1989), a Spanish drag performer best known for winning the first season of Drag Race España.

 Early life

 Mora was born in Seville, Spain.

 Career

 Carmen Farala competed on and won the first season of Drag Race España.
 She is a part of the drag singing-dancing girl group "Hermanas Farala".

 Personal life

 Mora lives in Madrid, as of 2021.